 We currently accept the following content types:

 Most journals allow posting of a preprint to sites like Research Square before publication in the journal.
 A list of journal policies can be found on Wikipedia here and on SHERPA/RoMEO here.
+Interpreting journal policies can be confusing at times; it is best to directly contact the journal if you have any questions about their policy.

 Data availability statements can take one of the following forms (or a combination of more than one if required for multiple datasets):